mpacary/racket-ladder/README.md

 # Racket Ladder v0.1

-Ladder for racket sports (intended for clubs who want to keep an "internal ladder" for their members)
+Automated ladder for racket sports (intended for clubs who want to keep an "internal ladder" for their members)

 ## WARNING : this is a quick & dirty PHP/MySQL prototype